 The Janka Hardness Scale is used to determine the relative hardness for domestic wood species, like White Oak wood.
 The test measures the amount of force that is required to embed a 11.28mm steel ball halfway into a piece of wood.
 While the Janka Hardness Scale is traditionally used to determine whether a wood species is suitable for flooring, it is a good measure of determining a wood species resistance to wear and its overall durability.
 Wood species with a higher number rating are harder than wood species with a lower rating.
 The data from the Janka Hardness Scale is expressed in pound-force, or lbf.

-On the Janka Hardness Scale, the ranking for White Oak hardwood is 1360 lbf, putting it at a medium range of American hardwoods.
+On the Janka Hardness Scale, the ranking for White Oak hardwood hardness is 1360 lbf, putting it at a medium range of American hardwoods.
 The Janka Hardness Scale is indicative of White Oak woods strength and workability in contrast to other woods as with its 1360 lbf ranking, White Oak wood is stronger than Ash wood (1320 lbf), Red Oak wood (1120 lbf), Walnut wood (1010 lbf) and Cherry wood (950 lbf).
 With its strong and durable ranking, it is no wonder that White Oak hardwood is a go to option for furniture and flooring when it comes to northeastern American hardwoods.

-Different kinds of Oak trees
+Different kinds of Oak wood

 There are more than 600 types of Oak trees growing around the world, with the United States being home to upwards of 60 different types.
 Oak is defined in the two groups of Red Oak and White Oak trees, with species falling into each group based on their distinct characteristics, regardless if they are the true Quercus alba or Quercus rubra.
 This makes it so that the Red Oak you are buying at the store may not truly be Quercus rubra but one of the “Red Oak” woods that are grouped in the category!